Daniel-Nikpayuk/FNFTA/data entry/README.md

 a) The first line of each modular entry is tagged as follows:

 + &lt;Band Designation Number&gt;,	&lt;First Nation Name&gt;,	&lt;Accounting Firm Name&gt;,	[\*]
-+ The optional star means I interpreted (changed) to fit these specifications, in a a way I considered justified.
++ The optional star means I interpreted (changed) to fit these specifications, in a way I considered justified.
 + A double star [\*\*] indicates I took the 2014 year instead of the 2013 year in the report (a few reports had both).
 + A triple star [\*\*\*] indicates there are extra special circumstances regarding the report itself, and it's worth flagging.
 + The remainder of the given entry has a row of header tags pulled directly from the remuneration statements.
 As such it becomes